maplibre/maplibre.github.io/content/news/2023-10-30-maplibre-newsletter-october-2023/index.md

 In the last month, 5 releases of MapLibre GL JS were made.
 Below you find some highlights, for a full list of improvements please have a look at the [changelog](https://github.com/maplibre/maplibre-gl-js/blob/main/CHANGELOG.md).

 - Safari DEM fix: In a new version of the Safari browser, Apple has introduced some random noise in images in private mode.
 While usually users don't notice this effect, it had drastic consequences for terrain3d and client-side hillshading.
-Mike Barry fixed this issue by using a JavaScript library for decoding PNGs rather than the browser api.
+Mike Barry fixed this issue by using the browser's video frame API to decode PNGs.
 See [pull request](https://github.com/maplibre/maplibre-gl-js/pull/3185).
 - High-resolution CJK: Users of Chinese Japanese and Korean (CJK) languages get to enjoy labels now at twice the resolution.
 This makes CJK text labels more readable and the map overall more appealing.
 Thanks Brandon Liu for contributing this!
 See [pull request](https://github.com/maplibre/maplibre-gl-js/pull/3006).
 - Custom raster DEM encoding: Isaac Besora Vilardaga from Felt made the encoding of raster digital elevation model (DEM) tiles configurable.
 This means that the user can now specify a custom base and interval value for the DEM tiles.
 See [pull request](https://github.com/maplibre/maplibre-gl-js/pull/3087).